I’ve come to show you the Street of Dreams

 ‘Viva!’ they say ‘Panathinaikos!’

 Panathinaikos, great and mighty.

-I’d seen him before, leading the rowdy crowds outside Olympiacos’ ground, which was itself a riot of red and white regalia.
-He had a loathsome, powerful, criminal face and had leered it into mine, as he did again now.
+The stalls outside of the ground were selling forests of green and white Panathinaikos flags and scarfs – plus, I noted with smile, souvlaki, feta, olives.
+I saw a heavy-set man skulking around.
+I’d seen him before, leading the rowdy crowds outside Olympiacos’ ground, which had been itself a riot of red and white.
+He had a loathsome, powerful, criminal face and he leered it into mine.

 “Eh!
 Olympiacos man!”